 Our 2019-22 Multicultural Servicing Strategy ensures our services are responsive to the needs of multicultural customers.
 This includes providing free interpreting and translation services so customers may do their business with us in their language.
 We also have access to Auslan interpreters to assist customers who are deaf or have hearing loss.

-We have Multicultural Service Officers (MSOs) who assist migrant and refugee communities connect with Australian Government services.
+We have Multicultural Service Officers (MSOs) who assist migrant and refugee communities to connect with Australian Government services.
 MSOs also consult with communities about the impact of government initiatives on their communities.

 Customers can, for some payments and services, make arrangements to authorise a person or organisation to make limited enquiries on their behalf.

-Arrangements can include authorising someone to either:
+Arrangements can include authorising someone to do any of the following:

 - receive copies of mail